liutianlin0121/liutianlin0121.github.io/about.md

 I am a PhD candidate in machine learning, currently pursuing my studies at the University of Basel in Switzerland.
 My PhD advisor is [Prof. Ivan Dokmanić](https://dmi.unibas.ch/de/personen/ivan-dokmanic/).

-I'm currently interning at Google DeepMind in Paris.
-In the summer 2022, I interned at Google Brain in Zurich.
+In the fall of 2023, I interned at Google DeepMind in Paris.
+In the summer of 2022, I interned at Google Brain in Zurich.

 I received BSc (2016) and MSc (2019) both from Jacobs University Bremen.
 During my time there, I completed my master's thesis under the guidance of [Prof. Herbert Jaeger](https://www.ai.rug.nl/minds/).